Getting to Concrete, WA

 Arrival and Check-In

-The pilots’ lounge is located 200 feet inside the entrance and near the Mears Field welcome sign.
+Facilities are available at the pilots’ lounge.
+The pilots’ lounge is located 200 feet inside the airport entrance, near the Mears Field welcome sign.
 It offers restrooms, free wi-fi, plenty of seating, and a small aviation library.
 These facilities are open to the public.

+Be alert and cautious at the airport.
 Please be mindful about safety during your visit to the airport.
 Never approach parked aircraft.
-They could be occupied and suddenly start up.
+They could be occupied and suddenly start an engine.
 Please be vigilant and remain clear of the ramp area, runways, and taxiways.
 At Mears Field, large unmarked grass areas are active runways where aircraft may land without warning.
 For your safety, we ask that you do not wander about or drive your vehicle on the field without an escort.